 BODY TEXT (Max 100 words)

-Now that you know what we do, it’s time to get to know us even better.
-In this part of the tour, you’re going to meet some ITS people and find out how we are attached to each function.
+Now that you know what we do, it's time to get to know us even better.
+In this part of the tour, you're going to meet some ITS people and find out how we partner across MDLZ.

 You will discover that there are ITS colleagues all over the world, and how you can work with them.